This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The exact mechanism of how it does this remains unclear, but it is correlated significantly with increasing skin strength, especially after surgery.

-7. Relieves Symptoms of Rheumatoid Arthritis
+7. Relieves symptoms of rheumatoid arthritis

 Some studies suggest that B5 may help with the painful symptoms of rheumatoid arthritis.
 One study found that people with rheumatoid arthritis may have lower levels in their blood than healthy people.
-Low levels seems to be associated with the most severe symptoms of arthritis, including painful movements, stiffness and inflammation.
+Low levels seem to be associated with the most severe symptoms of arthritis, including painful movements, stiffness and inflammation.

 It has been recorded that high doses of pantothenic acid can help with controlling inflammation, stiffness and pain in people suffering from RA.
 Taking B vitamin complex supplements has been correlated with lower levels of joint pain, enhanced muscle strength, and fewer symptoms associated with muscle or joint fatigue.

-8. Aids Immune Function
+8. Aids immune function

 Pantothenic acid helps create antibodies that the immune system produces in order to defend us against potential threats.
 These can include environmental and allergic responses, as well as fighting off parasites, bacteria, viruses, the common cold or flu, and toxins.